Deploy a Sample RSS Reader to App Platform

 /api |

-The app begins to deploy onto DigitalOcean and a progress bar appears at the top of the app’s dashboard screen.
+When finished, click Create app.
+The app begins to deploy and its progress displays at the top of the page.

-Once the app has deployed, set up the tables in the app’s database that store the user credentials you will use to access the app and the RSS feed subscription information that you will input into it.
-We have provided a Python script in the app that migrates the necessary tables into the database.
+After the app deploys, set up tables in its database to store the user credentials you need to access the app and the RSS feed subscription information you input into it.
+The app includes a Python script to handle migrating the necessary database tables.

 python manage.py migrate